Hyperfresh/Hyperfresh/how-to-address.md

 *You may have noticed that people said "guy" above - other enby people may have a problem with this, but personally I think "guy(s)" are starting to become a gender-neutral term, so I'm fine with it.
 However, make sure you still check with others!*

 ## EXAMPLE: Titles and introduction
 "Hi!
-I'm *Mx.* Hyla Asencion, and I go by *they/them* pronouns.
+I'm *Mx.* Hyla A, and I go by *they/them* pronouns.
 Pleased to meet you!"

 *Sometimes, I may also ask for the other person's name or pronouns to further spread awareness on addressing people correctly.
 It's also rare that people ask for my full identity (as in my legal title and last name), so most of the time I just introduce myself with my first name and pronouns.*